Compare credit cards with an interest-free period

 0% balance transfer offers

-A credit card with a 0% balance transfer offer allows you to pay no interest on the balance you transfer for a limited time.
-This can give you some breathing room to pay off your debt.
-On Canstar’s database, offers currently range from six to 36 months.
+A credit card with a 0% balance transfer offer allows you to pay no interest on the balance you transfer for a limited time; in some cases anywhere between 6 and 36 months.
+This can give you some breathing room to pay off your debt without the challenge of also paying extra interest charges.

 At the end of the offer period, the balance transfer rate will revert to a higher rate.
-If you haven’t paid off the whole amount transferred, your outstanding balance will attract this rate.
+If you haven’t paid off the whole amount transferred, you’ll immediately start being charged interest on your outstanding balance at this rate.

-If you are comparing cards with 0% balance transfer offers, consider factors like the length of the offer, the revert rate if you don’t pay off your debt in time and the fees that apply.
+If you are comparing cards with 0% balance transfer offers, consider factors like the length of the offer, the revert rate if you don’t pay off your debt in time, and the fees that may apply.
 You may be charged an annual fee and a balance transfer fee (a percentage of the amount you transfer to the new card).
-See the longest 0% balance transfer offers currently available.

 Credit cards with ‘0% purchase rate offers’ and ‘0% balance transfer offers’ are only interest free for a limited time.
-You will be charged interest when the offer period ends.
+You will be charged interest when the offer period ends; often at a higher rate than some standard credit cards.
+To avoid being charged interest, you may want to clear any balance still owing on one of these cards before the interest-free period is up.

-In comparison, a credit card with a lifetime 0% interest rate will not charge you interest ever.
-However, it’s important to note that there could be other fees and charges associated with having a credit card.
+A credit card with a lifetime 0% interest rate will not charge you interest ever.
+However, there could be other fees and charges associated with having a credit card, which could be comparable to the interest and fees that may be charged on some other credit cards.
+Consider comparing options before deciding which choice may best suit your needs.

 You won’t be charged interest on a lifetime 0% interest card.
-However, you can be charged interest on credit cards with 0% purchase rate offers and 0% balance transfer offers.
-Here’s when you can be charged interest:
+However, you can be charged interest on credit cards with 0% purchase rate offers and 0% balance transfer offers in the following scenarios:

 0% purchase rate offers